RezonBlackHat/RezonBlackHat/README.md

 ---

 💡 **About Me:**
-- 🚀 Passionate about exploring advanced Python techniques
+- 🚀 Passionate about exploring advanced Python techniques and strategies in Trading
-- 🌱 Always learning and experimenting with new technologies
+- 🌱 Always learning,experimenting and Money with new technologies,techniques
 - 🎯 Focused on trading, security, backend efficiency, and innovative solutions

 ---